microsoft/onnxruntime-inference-examples/quantization/image_classification/trt/resnet50/README.md

 ## Environment setup
 ### dataset
-First, prepare dataset for calibration as well as evaluation.
+First, prepare the dataset for calibration.
+TensorRT recommends calibration data size to be at least 500 for CNN and ViT models.
-We suggest to use ImageNet 2012 classification dataset to do the model calibration and evaluation.
+Generally, the dataset used for calibration should differ from the one used for evaluation.
+However, to simplify the sample code, we will use the same dataset for both calibration and evaluation.
+We recommend utilizing the ImageNet 2012 classification dataset for this purpose.

 In addition to the sample code we provide below, TensorRT model optimizer which leverages torchvision.datasets already provides the ability to work with ImageNet dataset.

 #### Prepare ImageNet dataset
 You can either download from [Kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge/data) or origianl image-net website: val [tarball](https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar) and devkit [tarball](https://image-net.org/data/ILSVRC/2012/ILSVRC2012_devkit_t12.tar.gz)